ComputeCanada/hss23/content/en.md

 title = "Program"
 slug = "en"
 +++
-If you have any questions, please write to: support@tech.alliancecan.ca
+If you have any questions, please write to: support at tech dot alliancecan dot ca

 <!-- | Session      | Date and time | -->